 Karthika’s practice involves all aspects of technology law with an emphasis on the protection, acquisition, and monetization of intellectual property.
 She advises clients on patent and transactional matters in the healthcare and energy sectors across a wide range of technologies, such as biotechnology, biomedical devices, pharmaceuticals, chemicals, oil and gas processing, and software.
 She leverages her background in scientific research and technology transfer to help clients meet their business objectives at every stage of product development.

 Karthika handles a variety of transactions, including multiparty collaborations, joint ventures, manufacturing, supply, distribution, and software development, service, and support agreements.
+She is a Certified Licensing Professional (CLP), an active leader in global licensing professional organizations such as the Licensing Executives Society (LES), and she has written extensively on IP licensing issues.
 She has developed commercialization strategies for several technologies, and participated in the structuring and financing of six startup companies for various pharmaceutical, medical device, and medical informatics products.
 Karthika was also involved in biological research projects and has published several articles in peer reviewed journals.

 - Intellectual Property: Protecting Innovation at the Intersection of Artificial Intelligence and Life Sciences, Womble Bond Dickinson's Everything from Everywhere Virtual Summit, January 29, 2021.